 - 2 (10 ounce) cans Ro-tel diced tomatoes & green chilies with juices

 - 1 (14 ounce) can black beans drained & rinsed

 - 1 teaspoon smoked paprika

-- 1 (8 ounce) block of cream cheese (I used Philly) softened
+- 8 ounces cream cheese (I used Philly) softened, see note

 - 2 cups cooked/rotisserie chicken shredded

 - Toppings (optional): shredded Mexican cheese blend, avocado, cilantro, tortilla strips, etc.